Enter a name.

 $4

-For everyday humans who need friendly shark-facing paperwork.
-Personal, giftable, and official-looking enough to raise polite questions at work.
+The everyday certificate.
+Personalized, giftable, and official-looking enough to raise polite questions at work.
+One dollar of it is set aside for shark conservation.

 $19